Cornell Johnson Graduate School of Management

 Johnson is known for its elite consulting placements, strong finance and investment banking outcomes, One-Year Tech MBA in New York City, immersion learning, and tight-knit cohorts.
 Cornell Johnson is especially recognized for its collaborative community and strong alumni ties across industries.
-With an acceptance rate of 27%, the Cornell University MBA – Johnson Graduate School of Management is the seventh most selective business school in the United States, and one of the most selective business schools in the world.
+With an acceptance rate of 27.1%, the Cornell University MBA is the seventh most selective business school in the United States, and one of the most selective business schools in the world.

 The Johnson School is housed in Sage Hall and supports more than 80 full-time faculty members.
 There are 600 students in the full-time, two-year Master of Business Administration program in Ithaca, as well as 40 Ph.D. students, all advised by Johnson faculty.
 The Johnson School is known for its rural setting and small class size — with close proximity to New York City.
 As such, both factors, combined with Johnson's commitment to the two-year MBA program in Ithaca and one-year MBA at Cornell Tech, contribute to its high giving rate of 1 in 4 among the 15,000 global Cornell MBA alumni, the third highest alumni giving rate of all Ivy League business schools.

-In 2017, Cornell University officially consolidated its two undergraduate business schools — the Dyson School of Applied Economics and Management and the Nolan School of Hotel Administration — into the Cornell Johnson Graduate School of Management, forming the Cornell SC Johnson College of Business.
+In 2017, Cornell University officially consolidated its two undergraduate business programs— the Dyson School of Applied Economics and Management and the Nolan School of Hotel Administration — into the Cornell Johnson Graduate School of Management, forming the Cornell SC Johnson College of Business.
 The merger followed a $150 million donation from Herbert Fisk Johnson III, chairman and CEO of S.C.
 Johnson, accompanied by a 3:1 matching grant for a total contribution of $300 million to Cornell Johnson.
 Upon capitalization, this donation will raise Cornell Johnson's endowment to $692 million, ranking the Cornell MBA third in endowment per student within the Ivy League, and seventh in the world.